vllm-project/llm-compressor/src/llmcompressor/modifiers/smoothquant/README.md

 By understanding the structure of your model and specifying precise mappings, you can apply the SmoothQuant Modifier effectively.
 Use the diagram on page 5 of the [SmoothQuant paper](https://arxiv.org/pdf/2211.10438) and inspect your model's code to identify the correct layers and leaf modules to target for smoothing.

-Now that you know how to create these mappings experiment with different model architectures and observe how SmoothQuant impacts performance and quantization accuracy.
+Now that you know how to create these mappings, you can experiment with different model architectures and observe how SmoothQuant impacts performance and quantization accuracy.